 Fire Adapted Communities: The Next Step in Wildfire Preparedness was prepared by Ed Smith, University of Nevada Cooperative Extension, with assistance from Sonya Sistare and Grant Nejedlo.
-Graphic design and illustration services provided by Ding Communications and Kirah Van Sickle, Animania, LLC.
-The original publication is funded by the Nevada Division of Forestry and USDA Forest Service in cooperation with University of Nevada Cooperative Extension.
-Printing of this version funded by a WUI/Community Assistance Grant from the Bureau of Land Management in cooperation with the Carson City Fire Department and University of Nevada Cooperative Extension.
-For more information about this publication, contact the Living With Fire program at 775-784-4848.
+Graphic design and Illustration services provided by Ding Communications and Kirah Van Sickle, Animania, LLC.
+The original publication was funded by the Nevada Division of Forestry and USDA Forest Service in cooperation with University of Nevada Cooperative Extension.

+The Upper Colony version was funded by a State Fire Assistance Grant from the USDA Forest Service through the Nevada Division of Forestry in cooperation with the Smith Valley Conservation District and the Upper Colony Chapter of the Nevada Fire Safe Council.
+For more information about this publication, contact the Living With Fire Program at 775-784-4848.

-Cover photograph courtesy of Scott Chandler Photography.
-SP-11-02
+Cover photograph courtesy of Jerry Snyder.

+SP-12-03

-Copyright © 2011, University of Nevada Cooperative Extension.
+Copyright @ 2012, University of Nevada Cooperative Extension.
 All rights reserved.
 No part of this publication may be reproduced, modified, published, transmitted, used, displayed, stored in a retrieval system, or transmitted in any form or by any means electronic, mechanical, photocopy, recording or otherwise without the prior written permission of the publisher and authoring agency.

 The University of Nevada, Reno is an Equal Employment Opportunity/Affirmative Action employer and does not discriminate on the basis of race, color, religion, sex, age, creed, national origin, veteran status, physical or mental disability, and sexual orientation in any program or activity it operates.
-The University of Nevada employs only United States citizens and aliens lawfully authorized to work in the United States
+The University of Nevada employs only United States citizens and aliens lawfully authorized to work in the United States.